nheron/droolsonboarding/gettingStarted/implementation_the_promotion_step.md

 ## Creating the rule

-Creating a new Guided Rule that you call YougestUnder3yearsOldFree
+Create a new Guided Rule that you call YougestUnder3yearsOldFree

 then Add a new Constraint